-Big Lipped Alligator Moment: The giant Pirahna Plants.
+The giant Piranha Plants.
 They're not actually blocking your path, as after you beat them, you land back on the ground and go a different way to get to where you need to go next.
 Their only purpose is to introduce the Chest Station mechanic.

 The Magic Window for the Brothers.
-It lasts until, and only until you screw up or every enemy is dead, and its damage would potentially be infinite if not for that pesky thing called "human reaction time," as the bros constantly speed up as the attack keeps going and the input window becomes more precise.
+It lasts until, and only until you screw up or every enemy is dead, and its damage would potentially be infinite if not for that pesky thing called "human reaction time", as the bros constantly speed up as the attack keeps going and the input window becomes more precise.
 Still, it can rack up more hits than any other move in the Bros' arsenal before its speed ramps up too much.
 Slightly Averted in the remake, as it stops after a time.

 The Spin Pipe is less SP-expensive than the Magic Window, and fairly easy to do if you keep your eyes glued to the end of the pipe as it spins, and still positively devastating even in the final battles.

 Magikoopa Mob or Koopa Corps. for Bowser.
 The latter especially since done perfectly, it will do damage comparable to even Broggy Bonker for less SP.